cyberdreadx/rougee-play-beats-docs/docs/getting-started/quick-start.md

 <div align="center">
   <strong>Welcome to the Future of Music! 🎵</strong>

-  Start your journey with ROUGEE.PLAY today.
+  Start your journey with ROUGEE today.
 </div>